-Most people dislike snakes so much that they miss out on the helpfulness of the snake’s symbolism.
-Snakes could perhaps have the oldest mythological symbolism — even the Bible’s Humankind origin story included a snake.
-The snake’s representation here may be evil but not everyone sees the snake as such.
+Most people dislike Snakes so much that they miss out on the helpfulness of the Snake’s symbolism.
+Snakes could perhaps have the oldest mythological symbolism — even the Bible’s Humankind origin story included a Snake.
+The Snake’s representation here may be evil but not everyone sees the Snake as such.
 In general, it is mostly representing infinity.

 Snake Symbolism Facts & Meaning: A Totem, Spirit & Power Animal